Forensics Tools in Kali Linux

 Volatility

 Probably one of the most popular frameworks when it comes to memory forensics.
 This is a python based tool that lets investigators extract digital data from volatile memory (RAM) samples.
-It is compatible to be used with the majority of the 64 and 32-bit variants of windows, selective flavors of Linux distros including android.
-It accepts memory dumps in various forms, be it raw format, crash dumps, hibernation files or VM snapshots, it can give a keen insight into the run-time state of the machine, this can be done independently of the host’s investigation.
+You can use it with the majority of the 64 and 32-bit variants of Windows and selective flavors of Linux distros, including Android.
+It accepts memory dumps in various forms, such as raw format, crash dumps, hibernation files, or VM snapshots, and it provides keen insight into the run-time state of the machine, which you can do independently of the host’s investigation.

 We will be following up this particular article with an in-depth review of the tools we have mentioned, with test cases.